jose-villegas/Simple-Raytracer/README.md

 A really simple raytracer.

+You can check the GLSL Shader running here !(https://www.shadertoy.com/view/Xd2Xzc) may be outdated.

 Command line raytracing for a simple scene loader with YAML format (kind of)

 Command: <pre>raytrace -iescena1.txt -osalida -s640x480</pre>